Institute Policy on Fire Safety

 Explosives and Improvised Explosive Devices

 Explosives, including fireworks, are extremely hazardous and it is illegal and against Institute policy to possess either manufactured or improvised explosives in residences or living quarters.
 Use and storage of explosives is strictly controlled by local, state, and federal laws and with the exception of a few specific research labs, are not allowed on campus.
-Explosive materials used for the Fleming Canon must be stored with Security.
+Explosive materials used for the Fleming Canon are contained in an appropriate storage magazine.
 The Bureau of Alcohol, Tobacco, and Firearms (BATF) regulates types of explosives from fireworks to dynamite.
 See http://www.gpo.gov/fdsys/pkg/FR-2012-09-20/pdf/2012-23241.pdf for the latest list of such materials.
 Misuse of chemicals and stockroom privileges is a serious matter.

 Flammable Liquids and Gases